 7: Avoid live wallpapers and screensavers:

 You must be loving Android’s live wallpaper feature.
 Phones come with different live wallpapers, but you should know that live wallpapers that are poorly made will need more CPU cycles to run, thus draining the battery faster.
 Every time you activate the home screen, you run not only your apps but also your live wallpaper.

 There are a couple of additional ways to free up storage space and improve disk memory.
 The easiest way to do this is to adjust the resolution settings from the settings menu of your phone.
 Still, this option is only available on some Android devices and only allows you to switch to pre-defined display resolutions.
 The modifications won’t even matter for some devices or players.

-For those who want to drop the resolution or DPI settings further than what their system settings allow or who don’t have the option to do so from their phone’s settings, to begin with, and there are a number of apps in the Google Play Store that allow you to change your screen resolution immediately, though these require you to have rooted your phone in order to do so.
+For those who want to drop the resolution or DPI settings further than what their system settings allow or who don’t have the option to do so from their phone’s settings, to begin with, and there are several apps in the Google Play Store that allow you to change your screen resolution immediately, though these require you to have rooted your phone to do so.
 The problem with that is that several newer games (offline or online) won’t load on rooted devices, ruling this option out for players of games like Pokemon Go, Fortnite, or PUBG Mobile.